Carnaval de Nice (Nice Carnival) 2020

 Don’t miss this amazing festival set in such idyllic surroundings with such a romantic past.

-The 2019 Carnival will start with a flower parade, with costumed models on the floats throwing thousands of flowers to the crowds, on 16 February at 2:30pm.
+The theme for the 2020 event is King of Fashion.
+It starts with a flower parade, with costumed models on the floats throwing thousands of flowers to the crowds, on 15 February at 2:30pm.
 This is followed by a Carnival Parade of Lights at 9pm in the Place Massena which will have a large screen showing all of the illuminated floats.

-The Carnival concludes with the Burning of the King at 9pm on 2 March at the Parade of Lights in Place Massesna.
+The Carnival traditional concludes with the Burning of the King and the Parade of Lights in Place Massesna on 29 February.

-The Nice Carnival will start on 16 February and conclude on 2 March.
+The Nice Carnival will start on 15 February and conclude 29 February.